-Modern payment terminals can offer various methods of wireless connectivity.
-This may enable those merchants without access to a dedicated telephone network, the capability of accepting debit and credit transactions, or to provide a better service to cardholders.
+Many payment terminals can offer various methods of wireless connectivity.
+This may offer those merchants without access to a dedicated telephone network the ability to accept debit and credit transactions or to provide a better service to cardholders.

 Wireless connectivity allows the terminal to be removed from the cash desk, such as in a restaurant where the terminal can be taken to a table to allow the customer to pay their bill without losing sight of their payment card.